 Your privacy and security are Alfred's top concerns.
 As such, Alfred has established strict policies and technical barriers to prevent unauthorized access to your data.
 With the support of top-tier cybersecurity mechanisms— W3C, Google, Android, and Amazon— Alfred is equipped with the most advanced protection.
-In this article you'll find:
+In this article, you'll find out:

 - The strict policies Alfred employs to protect your data

 - Why Alfred needs permission to access certain information